jimmy6616/Rotorflight-Frsky-Setup/README.md

 # Rotorflight-Frsky-Setup
-Instructions for Frsky Ethos Initial Radio and Configurator Setup
+Instructions for Frsky Ethos Initial Radio and Configurator Setup, this is a generic setup using a Nexus FBL, Frsky transmitter with an frsky access receiver

 # Radio